care101/HybridGraph/README.md

 The HybridGraph project started at Northeastern Univeristy (China) in 2011.
 HybridGraph is a Java framework implemented on top of Apache Hama 0.2.0-incubating.

 ##2.
 Quick Start
-This section describes how to compile, configurate, and deploy HybridGraph onto a cluster consisting of three physical machines running Red Hat Enterprise Linux 6.4 32/64 bit (one master and two slaves/workers).
+This section describes how to configurate, compile and then deploy HybridGraph on a cluster consisting of three physical machines running Red Hat Enterprise Linux 6.4 32/64 bit (one master and two slaves/workers).
 Suppose that HybridGraph is installed in `/usr/HybridGraph`.

 ###2.1 Requirements